Willie Grieve, Chair

 He has also been involved in the development of wholesale market rules and much of the AUC’s work around the conduct of the independent system operator and the Market Surveillance Administrator.

 Anne Michaud, Commission member

-Anne Michaud has a master's degree in international trade law from Universite d'Aix-en-Provence, France, along with degrees in law and linguistics from the University of Ottawa.
-Her legal, linguistics and business education is supplemented with training in securities, mediation and negotiations.
+Anne Michaud has a master's degree in international trade law from Universite d'Aix-en-Provence, France, along with degrees in law and arts from the University of Ottawa.
+Her legal and business education is supplemented with training in securities, mediation and negotiations.

 Ms. Michaud has an extensive professional background in tax and civil litigation, and transfer pricing.
 She has appeared before the Federal Court of Canada, the Federal Court of Appeal, the Ontario courts, the Canadian International Trade Tribunal and the bi-national panel of the North American Free Trade Agreement.

 Before joining the AUC Ms. Michaud was an associate tax partner with Deloitte & Touche LLP's Calgary office, specializing in transfer pricing.
 Ms. Michaud worked with Canadian and multinational energy exploration and development companies, oil and gas service firms as well as energy marketers and traders in establishing and defending their transfer pricing models.

 During most of the 1990s Ms. Michaud was a Crown counsel with the Department of Justice, working in Ottawa and Vancouver, managing litigation related to the